ideafieldpro/PfsenseFirewallConfig/README.md

-# Firewall Lab Project
+# Pfsense Firewall Configuration

 ## Objective

-The Firewall Lab project was designed to simulate the deployment and configuration of a firewall in a controlled virtual environment.
+The Pfsense Firewall Configuration project was designed to simulate the deployment and configuration of a firewall in a controlled virtual environment.
 The primary goal was to understand firewall architecture, configure network interfaces, and create appropriate rules to manage traffic between different network segments.
 This hands-on experience aimed to enhance practical skills in network security and firewall management.

 ### Skills Learned